w3f/General-Grants-Program/grants/speculative/sr25519_port.md

 * If Rust cross-compiler is not available (like for many embedded CPUs), linking or pinvoking of Rust library becomes impossible
 * When Rust compiler or cross-compiler is available, pinvoking of Rust library is platform dependent and in many cases (e.g. with .NET) is not solved by finding an appropriate compiler: Some additional code tweaks are needed

-Having multiple implementations of SR25519 will allo developers in multiple langauges to integrate with Substrate natively without Rust dependency.
+Having multiple implementations of SR25519 will allow developers in multiple langauges to integrate with Substrate natively without Rust dependency.

 ### How SR25519 Ports Integrates into Substrate